These writing resources include apps, blogs, links and pages that I have found useful for my writing.

 Online Writing Meetups

-The Covid-19 Pandemic has may have cuased us to isolate physically, but not socially.
-Online resources have become vital for us to stay connected.
-Many creative opportunities have popped up to help us support each other with our writing, through online conferencing platforms such as Zoom, Hangouts and Microsoft Teams..
+The Covid-19 Pandemic may have caused us to isolate physically, but not socially.
+Online resources became vital for us to stay connected.
+Many creative opportunities emerged online to help us support each other with our writing, through online conferencing platforms such as Zoom, Hangouts and Microsoft Teams.

-These are a few groups that I’ve found.
-Some provide prompts, some are online meetups enabling up to simply come together and write with one another at the same time.
+These are a few groups I found.
+Some provide prompts, some are online meetups enabling us to simply come together and write with one another at the same time.
 Many miles, if not continents apart, but together.